As of 2017, there are approximately 69 million active monthly users on Twitter, making it one of the biggest social networks in the US.

 — Mike Skeoch (@mikeskeoch) December 21, 2017

-If getting crafty isn’t the route that Solo Cup wants to take with Twitter influencer marketing, they could look into the other Twitter influencers on the list.
+If crafts and games aren’t the route that Solo Cup wants to take, they could also look into the other influential authors on the list.
 It looks like food and drink-related profiles like Del Monte Kitchenomics, Delish, and Recipes from Heaven (among others) have also been mentioning Solo Cup online.

 Part Two: Narrow down the list of potential Twitter influencers for your brand to find THE best match